An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Method Description

 \section{Method Description}

-In this section, we describe the method and explain its components.
-In this description and throughout the paper, it is useful to distinguish between two types of language models based on the output they provide. \begin{itemize} \item[(i)] (casual, predictive) Language Model (LM): provides a probability distribution over a dictionary of tokens conditioned on an input context.
-We typically denote such a model by $\Plm$. \item[(ii)] Generative Language Model (GLM): produces sequences of tokens in response to a context input.
-We typically denote such a model by $\Pglm$. \end{itemize} Our method uses an LM for inference on texts generated by a specific GLM.
-The purpose of the distinction above is that in many situations we have no access to the individual token probabilities of the GLM or its state.
-For example, the LM is a pre-trained publicly available large language model like \LMmodelname while GLM is a propriety language model like \GLMmodelname.
+In this description and throughout the paper, it is useful to distinguish between two types of language models based on the output they provide. \begin{itemize} \item (predictive) Language Model (LM): provides a probability distribution over a dictionary of tokens conditioned on an input context.
+We typically denote such a model by $\Plm$. \item Generative Language Model (GLM): produces sequences of tokens in response to an input context.
+We typically denote such a model by $\Pglm$. \end{itemize} Any GLM can be conceptually treated as a LM since it induces a distribution over tokens; we distinguish the two types because in many situations the next token probabilities of the GLM are inaccessible to the user, e.g. the ChatGPT interface \citep{chatgpt2022} does not provide such probabilities as opposed to the open source LMs Llama \citep{touvron2023llama} and Falcon \citep{falcon40b}.